It looks like your browser is out-of-date! For the best user experience, please upgrade to a more modern browser like Chrome or Edge.

 1961

-Neurosurgery begins at Riley.
+Neurosurgery begins at the hospital.

 A nurse works in the EEG lab at Riley in 1966.
 Credit: IUPUI University Library Special Collections and Archives